Frequently Asked Questions

 Other Member Types

-Membership dues are due by January 1, 2013.
-If dues are not paid by this date, all member benefits will be suspended.
-Your company's employees will not be able to register/attend any conferences, receive member discounts or copies of Equipment Leasing & Finance magazine, or use the members-only section of ELFAonline.org for the lapsed year or until dues are paid.
+Membership dues are due by December 31, 2015.
+If dues are not paid by January 31, 2016, all member benefits will be suspended.
+Your company's employees will not be able to receive member discounts or copies of the Equipment Leasing & Finance magazine, or access the members-only sections of ELFAonline.org for the lapsed year or until dues are paid.

 If your membership has lapsed during the previous year, you are required to pay for both the current and previous years' dues.
 If it has been two years or more since your membership was active, your company must rejoin as a new member.